amarillion/tins2024/README.md

 bonus rule #22: Act of "Cool Story, Bro": skip one rule by explaining how totally awesome the idea was that you were going to implement but unfortunately didn't have time for...

+## Sources ##

+Github Copilot was used to assist programming of this submission.

+Collision sound effect derived from: https://freesound.org/people/LPHypeR/sounds/646185/ (CC0)

+Toot sound effect derived from: https://freesound.org/people/NLM/sounds/267986/ (CC BY 4.0 NC)

 ## Source code & Dependencies

 You can find the source code for this program on github: